Skip to content

 WIJFR: Little Brother

-closeHey, just so you know ... this post is now about 2 years and 10 months old so it very well may contain broken links and/or outdated information.
-Please keep that in mind as I can't be held responsible for out-of-date content!
+closeHey, just so you know ... this post is now about 15 years old.
+Please keep that in mind as it very well may contain broken links and/or outdated information.

 Seventeen-year-old techno-geek “w1n5t0n” (aka Marcus) bypasses the school’s gait-recognition system by placing pebbles in his shoes, chats secretly with friends on his IMParanoid messaging program, and routinely evades school security with his laptop, cell, WifFnder, and ingenuity.
 While skipping school, Marcus is caught near the site of a terrorist attack on San Francisco and held by the Department of Homeland Security for six days of intensive interrogation.
 After his release, he vows to use his skills to fight back against an increasingly frightening system of surveillance.

-If you want to read a bit more about Doctrow and “Little Brother” check out this Guardian article from last year.
+If you want to read a bit more about Doctorow and “Little Brother” check out this Guardian article from last year.

 I just put Cory’s short story collection “A Place So Foreign and Eight More” on my Treo so I’ll have some more to read going forward.